tdene/synth_opt_adders/README.md

     The rank of tree 16 in this forest is 8351854

-Factorization optimizations such that of Ling, a concept that cannot be described by the olforestd framework, are a straightforward decomposition of the "gp" pre-processing nodes into "g" and "p", followed by a stereoscopic combination of two such tree halves.
+Factorization optimizations such that of Ling, a concept that cannot be described by the old framework, are a straightforward decomposition of the "gp" pre-processing nodes into "g" and "p", followed by a stereoscopic combination of two such tree halves.

 Sparseness, another concept that is difficult to understand under the old framework, arises naturally.